Perhaps you've seen a Maltichon, a.k.a. a Bichon Frise Maltese mix, at your local puppy store or at a friend's house and

 - What should I know about a Bichon Frise first?

 - What should I know about the Maltese first?

-- What are the temperaments of both breeds?
+- Do I even need to about the temperaments of both dog breeds?

 - Do they get along well with other animals?
 How about with children?

 The Maltichon Temperament and Personality

 Insofar as the Maltichon's temperament, I bring you good news: a Bichon Frise Maltese mix is an equal combination of the best traits of her parents.

 She is a smart dog that doesn't need a big yard, so she does well in smaller living spaces.